swetasharma/Simple-Queue-Service/README.md

 # aws-sqs
-A simple practice project to implement a simple queue management system
+A simple practice project to implement a simple queue management system.

 Queue management library in Java(Spring Boot):